-Modifying Child Support From Another State
+Modifying Child Support From Another State in Arizona

+Let’s talk about modifying child support from another state in Arizona.
 The Arizona Court of Appeals in the case of In re the Marriage of Glover addressed whether a foreign state’s child support could be modified or enforced in Arizona.
 If certain conditions are met, you may modify or enforce a child support order issued in another state.

 Registration of your foreign child support order is broken up into five mandatory steps.
 First, you must submit a letter of transmittal to the court requesting registration and enforcement.
-The next step would be to send two copies of the order to be registered (one copy being certified), and include any modifications of the order being registered.
+The next step would be to send two copies of the order to be registered (one copy being certified) and include any modifications of the order being registered.

 Thirdly, a sworn statement by the person requesting registration is required (or a certified statement by the custodian of the records showing the amount of any arrearages) and must be sent to the appropriate jurisdictional court.
-The name and address of the obligee, and if applicable, the person to whom support payments are to be remitted.
+The name and address of the obligee, and if applicable, the person to whom child support payments are to be remitted.

 Lastly, the name of the obligor will be required and, if known, the obligor’s address and social security number, the name and address of the obligor’s employer and any other source of income paid to the obligor, along with a description and location of any properties of the obligor in this state not exempt from execution.